How To Spend A Fantastic Weekend In Düsseldorf, Germany

 A Weekend In Düsseldorf – Sunday

-Sunday is the perfect day to catch up with the things you couldn´t do the day before!
-Like climbing the Rhine Tower, Düsseldorf´s TV tower and biggest digital clock in the world, or discover all the gems in Media Harbor and have a walk alongside the Rhine!
+Sunday is the perfect day to catch up with the things you couldn’t do the day before!
+Like climbing the Rhine Tower, Düsseldorf’s TV tower, and the enormous digital clock in the world, or discover all the gems in Media Harbor and have a walk alongside the Rhine!